Cophen campaign: Background

-It had been Alexander's purpose to conquer the whole of the Persian Empire which extended as far as Gandara.
+It had been Alexander's purpose to conquer the whole of the Persian Empire which extended as far as Gandhara.
 A previous king of the Persian Achaemenid Empire, Darius the Great, had sent one of his generals, Skylax, to sail down the Indus.
 Following this expedition, Darius was able to conquer the surrounding Indian territory and receive tribute of 350 Euboic talents per annum.
 Relatively little is known about the Punjab in Alexander's day.
 There were a variety of princelings and republics, which the Indians called, "kingless" peoples.
 All were vying for power over the region.

-The King of Taxila, Omphis, whom the Macedonians called Taxila, had invited Alexander to come to his aid in his struggle against the neighbouring potentate Porus.
+The King of Taxila, Omphis, whom the Macedonians called "Taxila" after his capital city, had invited Alexander to come to his aid in his struggle against the neighbouring potentate Porus.
 Porus was considered to be the most powerful prince in the region.
-Another king, Sisicotus, had served in the Persian Army at Gaugumela and had later been Alexander's vassal.
+Another king, Shashigupta (which the Greeks called "Sisicotus"), had served in the Persian Army at Gaugumela and had later been Alexander's vassal.
 Alexander gained useful intelligence concerning the region from these individuals.

 Alexander had begun planning the expedition two years before, in 329 BC, but had been delayed in carrying out the expedition by a series of revolts that had taken place in Aria, Sogdiana and Bactria.
 He was held up in putting down these revolts as he had been marching through the Hindu Kush mid-winter and decided to camp in the mountains.
 It was during this time that he founded the city of Alexandria ad Caucasum.
-This city was some twenty five miles north-west of modern Kabul, in Afghanistan.
+This city was some twenty-five miles north-west of modern Kabul, in Afghanistan.

 Returning to Alexandria ad Caucasum in May 327 BC he found a surfeit of victual and supplies ready for the army for its expedition into India.
 However, there were administrative matters that required his attention.
 Both the satrap of the Paropamisadae, Proëxes, and the commander of the garrison, Neiloxinus, were replaced due to their unsatisfactory conduct.
 When Alexander set out for Nicaea, it is said that he had 150,000 soldiers.
 Historians have expressed doubts about the veracity of these numbers.
 Alexander had in his army soldiers from Greece, Thrace and Agriania as well as soldiers from various territories within his new empire.
-Leaving Alexandria ad Caucasum, Alexander marched to Nicaea, where he sacrificed to Athena (which was his habit at the beginning of every campaign) and exclaiming that he was following in the footsteps of his ancestor Heracles, began his advance towards the Indus along the Cophen River.
+Leaving Alexandria ad Caucasum, Alexander marched to Nicaea, where he sacrificed to Athena (which was his habit at the beginning of every campaign) and exclaiming that he was following in the footsteps of his ancestor Heracles, began his advance towards the Indus along the Kabul River (which the Greeks called "Cophen").